LorittaBot/Loritta/docs/DEVELOPERS.md

 * gifsicle (only required if you want to build the `:web:showtime:backend` module)
   * Windows or MacOS: https://www.lcdf.org/gifsicle/
   * Linux: Install it via your distro's package manager
+* RabbitMQ (only required if you want to run the `:microservices:discord-gateway-events-processor` module)

 ### 🧹 Preparing the environment